CommonGateway/OpenIndex/docs/schema/Organization.md

 # Organization

-An organization that provides a publication or index
+An organization that provides a calagi, each oc api can only contain oné organisation.
+Multy tenancy is achieved trough api-keys

 ![Class Diagram](https://github.com/CommonGateway/OpenIndex/blob/documentation-2024/docs/schema/Organization.svg)